 Air-gapped environments are characterized by a lack of direct access to the internet, which provides an added layer of security for sensitive data and systems.
 This isolation poses unique challenges to deploy and update software applications, as standard methods of accessing resources, such as Docker images, are not possible.

-The Harness Self-Managed Platform is designed to cater to various deployment scenarios, including an air-gapped environment.
+Harness Self-Managed Enterprise Edition is designed to cater to various deployment scenarios, including an air-gapped environment.
 To facilitate this, the platform provides a secure and efficient method for obtaining and transferring Docker images to a private registry.
 This ensures that you can access, download, and push the required resources within your restricted network.

 A minimum of 150GB of free disk space to download and extract the Harness airgap bundle